Teresa Marinovic: Rising: Video-columns (2016−2020)

 She began to become known due to her publication video-opinion columns shared on social networks on the Internet, where she gave her point of view on matters of interest to the Chilean national public opinion.
 Her editorial line was tendingly social-conservative in value issues whereas liberal in economics.
 Likewise, she showed herself as an opponent to the governments of Michelle Bachelet (centre-left; 2014–2018) and Sebastián Piñera, whom she criticizes since the beginning of his centre-rightist second government (2018–2022).

 Through these platforms and her opinion columns, she has carried out political cyberactivism for different social causes, such as so that the owners who allocate their homes for themselves, do not pay more contributions that increase the price of housing in Chile, in addition to eliminate other taxes and payments to the State that, in her opinion, raise the cost of living in the South American country.
 She has been in favor of immigration in Chile —as a positive factor for the economy— but against irregular immigration, harshly criticizing the handling of this issue by recent governments.
 During the 2019–20 Social outbreak, she was against the mobilizations, even sarcastically commenting on an incident that occurred between a policeman and a young man.
 Marinovic called him a "criminal" and also asked about the health of the young man "who was swimming in the Mapocho [river]."

-At the end of 2020, she was proposed by José Antonio Kast's Republican Party to be included as a candidate for the Constitutional Covention, being finally registered with the Electoral Service on the list of «Vamos por Chile», the electoral pact of Chile Vamos (Piñera's coalition).
+At the end of 2020, she was proposed by José Antonio Kast's Republican Party to be included as a candidate for the Constitutional Convention, whose political views aligned with Kast's but was not well received by parts of the center-right.
+She was finally registered with the Electoral Service on the list of "Vamos por Chile", the electoral pact of Chile Vamos (Piñera's coalition).
+However, Marinovic won with a high percentage of votes and, thanks to the D'Hondt method, many other candidates were able to enter the Constitutional Convention with her triumph.